-Whatever your goals, you’re likely looking for the best online course creator for your needs.
+Whatever your goals, you’re likely looking for the best online course creation tool for your needs.

-Thinkific is for creating and selling online courses and membership sites using your own company or personal brand.
-You can then see how much of an impact teaching online will have on your business.
+Thinkific is for creating and selling online courses and have your very own membership site using your own company or personal brand.
+You can then see how much of an impact teaching online will have on your small businesses.
 Since Thinkific provides the hosting for you, their one-stop-shop platform for creating and selling courses can scale with you as you end up attracting more students.

 You can set up your courses, choose from a variety of features and make customizations without having any coding experience at all.
 Courses include self-directed, group and hybrid classes.
 If you want to make changes to the HTML or CSS, and if you have the proper coding experience, you can do that as well.